mmpfeffer/git-tools/filter-rsa-private-keys/README.md

 - Keys found in file names with white-space in the names cause the operation to fail.

+- All the lines between the BEGIN and END are deleted, regardless of what is there.
+If, for example, the key is embedded in some form of quoting, that quoting is deleted as well.
+This messes up any scripts that had keys in them.
+Maybe this is a feature?

 - Garbage collection on the git repo is not run.
 You have to take care of that yourself.
 See [git filter-branch](https://git-scm.com/docs/git-filter-branch) documentation and [git gc](https://git-scm.com/docs/git-gc) documentation for more information.